ravitejakarumachi666/crudApp/README.md

 Those who are new , can easily understand the code

-uploading the sceenshots for your reference
+uploaded the sceenshots for your reference below

 1.displaying the products: